Sexual Abuse Claims Guide – How much compensation for sexually abused victims claim Amounts? – How To Claim?

 - Collecting evidence – If possible, take photos of the place where you were sexually assaulted.
 It is also important to take photos of the person if you are able to or to get photos of the individual.
 And lastly if possible, get testimonies from witnesses.

 - Inform your Human Resources – In the scenario with the sexual abuse occurring in the workplace, it is important that you speak with your manager and/or human resources.
-When you speak with them it is also important to take no fault for your sexual abuse.
+When you talk with them, it is also important to take no fault for your sexual abuse.

 - Arrange for a medical examination – After you have acquired all the evidence you could gather, the next step requires that you seek a medical professional.
 If you haven’t seen a medical professional, we can arrange for you to meet one.

-- Document financial losses – Your treatments may take several visits to a doctor.
-Especially for the psychological damages that have followed as a result of the assault.
+- Document financial losses – Your treatments may take several visits to a doctor, especially for the psychological damages that have followed due to the assault.
 You will be able to claim for all the visits you have made, including your travel expenses, as long as receipts, invoices, and other proofs of purchase are kept.